pitthecat/fitnessfabrik_visitor_diagram/README.md

 ## Disclaimer:

 I am not associated with the company running the gym.
-This is just a small hobby project.
+This is just a small hobby project by a customer.